-Dashi (だし, 出汁) or Dashijiru (出し汁) is Japanese soup stock that is the backbone of many Japanese dishes. (recipe at bottom of post) It is all-important and indispensable, and you can trace its existence in Japanese daily cooking back to the Edo period (17th Century).
+Dashi (だし, 出汁) or Dashijiru (出し汁) is Japanese soup stock that is the backbone of many Japanese dishes.
+It is all-important and indispensable.
+You can trace its existence in Japanese daily cooking back to the Edo period (17th Century).

 But what is dashi?

 It is a soup stock made of infusions of foods that are rich in umami, including bonito fish flakes, dried kombu kelp seaweed, dried shiitake mushrooms, and dried whole sardines.
 Dashi makes up the liquid base in most savory Japanese dishes, including miso soup, udon, and ramen noodle dishes, and nabe stews.
 It is also used as a seasoning in dishes like tamagoyaki omelets and seaweed salads.
 Dashi is what gives these dishes that unique, slightly seafood-like, umami flavor that is most readily associated with Japanese cuisine.

 Traditionally, families made their own dashi at home.
 In the process, a big pan of water is brought to the boil.
 Dried kombu seaweed and dried bonito (fish) flakes are steeped in the gently simmering water and strained.
 As with tea leaves, the dried seaweed and fish flakes can be reused — but will create a weaker ‘brew’.
 The stronger, first-brew dashi is known as ichiban dashi, and the second, weaker brew is called niban dashi.

 All the dried ingredients that are making Japanese soup stock are rich in naturally occurring glutamates and provide intense flavor to the stock.
 Dashi creates a savory umami flavor from all these ingredients and you don’t need to season the food as much once you have a good stock.